AI Developments in Genealogy

 Take full advantage of systems like ChatGPT!
 You can ask generative AI programs nearly anything, and you can even ask them to give you prompts and ideas for more things to ask and research.

-AI Genealogy Classes—Available Online for Free
+AI Genealogy Classes from RootsTech—Available Online for Free

-The classes below talk about many aspects of AI in genealogy, including tools available for enhancing photos, reports on advancements in record transcription, and systems for finding connections through DNA analysis.
+The classes listed below talk about many aspects of AI in genealogy, including tools available for enhancing photos, reports on advancements in record transcription, and systems for finding connections through DNA analysis.

 Watch Video